 Pomona has close to 30 faculty members involved in the Asian Studies program, and their teaching interests are far-reaching.
 But students also benefit from Pomona’s role as a member of the Claremont Colleges, a consortium of neighboring institutions that share resources.
 Pomona’s Asian Studies and MES curricula draw on courses offered at the other colleges, allowing majors and minors to choose from more than 80 courses altogether.

-Asian Studies majors also have access to many valuable resources on campus.
-The Pacific Basin Institute sponsors a continuing series of conferences, workshops and lectures featuring scholars and public figures from Pacific Rim nations.
+Study abroad is an important element of the Asian Studies Program, with destinations ranging from China and Japan to Nepal, Jordan and Egypt.
+On campus, the Pacific Basin Institute sponsors a continuing series of conferences, workshops and lectures featuring scholars and public figures from Pacific Rim nations.
 PBI’s extensive archive of documentary videos and films is a key research tool.

-|Lynne Miyake||Professor of Japanese, the Intercollegiate Department of Asian American Studies, Asian Studies and Gender and Women's Studies- Co–coordinator||(909) 621-8931||Mason 206|
+|Lynne Miyake||Professor of Japanese; the Intercollegiate Department of Asian American Studies, Asian Studies and Gender and Women's Studies Co–coordinator||(909) 621-8931||Mason 206|

 |Vicki Hirales||Academic Department Coordinator||(909) 607-0026||Pearsons 208A|

-|Gideon Joseph Salzman-Gubbay|
+|Gideon Joseph Salzman-Gubbay (AS)|

 Mailing AddressPomona College, Asian Studies, 551 N. College Ave., Claremont, CA 91711